Black Pensacola neighborhood, unfortified against storms, took massive hit from Hurricane Sally

 “Once it said it was a direct hit, it was too late to evacuate,” Evil said.
 “At about 2 a.m.
 Wednesday, my granddaughter was like: ‘Granny, look at the water.’ ”

-Flowing off and around an eight-foot-tall dirt berm protecting the sandpit behind her home, the water came fast.
+Flowing off and around an eight-foot-tall dirt berm protecting the sand pit behind her home, the water came fast.
 Evil watched as it flowed over her carpets, appliances and everything else she owns.
 It was the fourth time her home has flooded since she purchased it in 2007.

 As the remnants of the hurricane moved northeast across Georgia and Virginia on Thursday, areas of Florida and Alabama assessed the damage, much of which was from storm surge along the coast and torrential rains — as much as 30 inches in some places.